 Aspect Details Reporting Required for Entities Owned by a Trust Yes, as part of Italy's broader anti-money laundering framework.
 People with Significant Control (PSC) Register Fully implemented, under the EU AML Directives.
 Register of Overseas Entities Not fully implemented.
-Threshold for beneficial ownership 25% anada's UBO framework is regulated by the Anti-Money Laundering and Anti-Terrorist Financing Act, which requires corporations and trusts to disclose their beneficial owners to regulators.
-A key feature of the framework is the requirement for companies to maintain a register of individuals with significant control (those holding 25% or more of shares or voting rights), though this register is not always publicly accessible.
+Threshold for beneficial ownership 25% ussia's regulatory framework requires companies to disclose their beneficial owners under the Federal Law on Anti-Money Laundering.
+This includes entities with 25% or more ownership stakes, with the data submitted to the Federal Tax Service.
+The PSC register is accessible to relevant authorities, and companies must update their information regularly.